Coding-Polaris/collidr/DEVELOPMENT.md

 I'll be collecting my thought process, trying to keep pace with each commit, as I go here.

-This is very stream-of-consciousness - I'll be creating a more structured overview of the project toward the end.
+This is very stream-of-consciousness.
+For a brief, structured plan for the app, please read RECIPE.md instead (recommended).

 # First Glance